Killing (Super)Algebras Associated to Connections on Spinors: Filtered subdeformations of the Poincar e superalgebra

 \subsection{Homogeneity and high supersymmetry}

-We can get much better homological control over the problem of determining filtered deformations by passing to a particular class of graded subalgebras \(\fa\).
-We have already seen in Lemmas~\ref{lemma:V-h-maps} and \ref{lemma:invt-spencer-cocycle} that taking \(V=V'\) gives us significant simplifications.
-We would now like to guarantee that \(S'\) is sufficiently large so that \(V=\comm{S'}{S'}\), which will allow us to fully characterise filtered deformations of \(\fa\) in terms of Spencer cohomology.
-To do this, we will make additional assumptions which allow us to use the Homogeneity Theorem, but we note that the essential ingredient for the results of this section is the fact that \(V=\comm{S'}{S'}\).
+We can get much better homological control over the problem of determining filtered deformations by passing to a particular class of graded subalgebras $\fa$.
+We have already seen in Lemmas~\ref{lemma:V-h-maps} and \ref{lemma:invt-spencer-cocycle} that taking $V=V'$ gives us significant simplifications.
+We would now like to guarantee that $S'$ is sufficiently large so that $V=\comm{S'}{S'}$, which will allow us to fully characterise filtered deformations of $\fa$ in terms of Spencer cohomology.
+To do this, we will make additional assumptions which allow us to use the homogeneity theorem, but we note that the essential ingredient for the results of this section is the fact that $V=\comm{S'}{S'}$.

-\subsubsection{The Homogeneity Theorem}
+\subsubsection{The homogeneity theorem}

-We say that a symmetric squaring map \(\kappa\) is \emph{causal} if \(\kappa_s=\kappa(s,s)\) is either timelike or null for all \(s\in S\).
-In Lorentzian signature, a symmetric, causal squaring map on the real pinor module \(\ssS\) always exists in any dimension and can be used to construct squaring maps on extended spinor modules.
-The existence of symmetric currents can be deduced from the Alekseevsky--Cortés classification \cite{Alekseevsky1997}; that they can be chosen to be causal must be shown case-by-case \cite{Hustler2016}.
-These can be used to build symmetric squaring maps on (\(N\)-extended) spinor modules \(S\) by restriction and tensoring with bilinears on an auxiliary module.
+We say that a symmetric Dirac current $\kappa$ is \emph{causal} if $\kappa_s=\kappa(s,s)$ is either timelike or null for all~${s\in S}$.
+In Lorentzian signature, a symmetric, causal Dirac current on the real pinor module $\ssS$ always exists in any dimension and can be used to construct Dirac currents on extended spinor modules.
+The existence of symmetric currents can be deduced from the Alekseevsky--Cort\'es classification \cite{Alekseevsky1997}; that they can be chosen to be causal must be shown case-by-case \cite{Hustler2016}.
+These can be used to build symmetric Dirac currents on ($N$-extended) spinor modules $S$ by restriction and tensoring with bilinears on an auxiliary module.
 However such a map is constructed, we have the following.